Release neck tension: What to do when the neck is tense?

 The stretching exercise can help relieve the tense neck.
 In addition, the neck muscles are strengthened, which has a positive effect on the overall mobility of the cervical spine.

-This is how you can stretch the neck properly: Stand upright and straight.
-Tilt your head as far as possible to the right side until you feel a slight pulling sensation in the left neck area.
-If you bend your left hand and stretch it down to the floor, you can increase the positive effect of this stretching exercise.
-Now you can additionally tilt your head with your right hand to feel the stretching effect more intensely.
+This allows you to stretch your neck properly: Stand upright and straight.
+Tilt your head as far as possible to the right side until you feel a slight pull in the left side of your neck.
+If you bend your left hand and stretch it down towards the floor, you can increase the positive effect of this stretching exercise.
+Now you can also tilt your head with your right hand to feel the stretching effect more intensely.
 Hold the position for at least 20 seconds.
 Then switch sides and repeat the process.

-Important: Proceed slowly and gently.
-Jerky movements are not helpful in a stretching exercise.
+Important: Proceed slowly and carefully.
+Jerky movements are not helpful during a stretching exercise.

 Exercise 2: Release neck tension with the ShaktiMat

-Here you can see the ShaktiMat exercises against neck tension in video.
+Here you can see the ShaktiMat exercises against neck tension in the video.

 Release neck tension with home remedies

-Heat treatment is one of the most popular methods to relieve neck tension.
-The hot water bottle is difficult to place in the neck - a grain pillow, on the other hand, can work well.
-Grain pillows come in a variety of designs and most models are microwaveable.
-Alternatives include electric massagers.
+Heat treatment is one of the most popular methods of relieving neck tension.
+The hot water bottle is difficult to place on the neck - a grain pillow, on the other hand, can work well.
+Grain pillows are available in different designs and most models are microwave-safe.
+Electric massagers are an alternative.
 Rotating balls or infrared heat work on the painful areas.
-The practical thing is that massagers reach places where the hands or fingers cannot.
-The pressure and speed of most devices can be adjusted manually.
-Another classic to relieve neck tension is Tiger Balm.
+The practical thing: Massagers reach places where hands or fingers cannot reach.
+With most devices, the pressure and speed can be adjusted manually.
+Another classic product for relieving neck tension is Tiger Balm.
 The ingredients it contains, such as cajeput, menthol, camphor, peppermint and clove, have a very pleasant aroma.
-Tiger Balm warms the skin, which stimulates blood circulation and relaxes the neck muscles.
+Tiger Balsam warms the skin, which stimulates blood circulation and relaxes the neck muscles.
 The relaxation of the muscles in turn helps to relieve neck tension.

 Release neck tension and take preventive measures